XSEDE/ipf/docs/COMMUNITY_SOFTWARE.md

 ## How to Publish Community Software

-Community software providers that want to publish information about their software on XSEDE resources will need to:
+To publish information about community software on XSEDE resources the software provider will need to:
  1. Obtain a Community Software Area  "CSA" (i.e. directory) on the XSEDE resources where they can install their software
  2. Register the organization support the community software
  3. Install their software into the Community Software Area